italrr/DinkyWiki/README.md

 - Article tags/keywords that make search easier
 - Article linking
 - Article Hierarchy, for better organization
-- Powerful layout functionability based in Flex Boxes
+- Powerful layout functionability based on Flex Boxes
 - Tables are possible but have to be built manually

 ## TODO: